-You’ll be guided by the latest interactive technology, with fantastic activities for children and a great café where you can relax after your remarkable tour through time.
+You will be guided by an interactive tablet on which there is also a special tour for children and a great café where you can relax after your remarkable tour through time.

-Fully interactive with audio-visual guide, celebrating Great British Innovation, with over 140 carefully selected cars, from Austin Seven to Metro and Beyond!
+Our fully interactive audio-visual guide helps you uncover Great British Innovations and the stories behind over 130 carefully selected cars from Austin Seven to Metro and Beyond!

 The Great British Car Journey: